hienvuvg/hienvuvg.github.io/_pages/mmcows.md

 ### License
 MmCows is available under the CC BY-NC-SA 4.0 license.
 You can use, copy, and redistribute the material for non-commercial purposes, provided you credit the original source, include a link to the license, and indicate any modifications made.
 If you alter, adapt, or expand upon the material, your contributions must be distributed under the same license as the original.
-Commercial use of the material might not be permitted.
+Commercial use of the material is not permitted.

 <br />
 <br />